 I wanted to slice away all the complication, and give you one major insights.
 (Just one!)
 But to do so I needed to collect, refine, analyze, parse, configure, and basically digest a whole bunch of data.
 That’s where those 143,827 URLS come in.

-For each URL we measured five following metrics that are part of page speed:
+For each URL we measured five following metrics that are part of page load time:

 - Time To First Byte: When your browser goes to a URL, it sends a message to the server asking for the HTML document at that URL.
-This measures the amount of time for the first little bit of website data is sent to your browser.
-A fast time here might indicate the rest of the site will load quickly.
+This measures the amount of page load time for the first little bit of website data is sent to your browser.
+A fast page load time here might indicate the rest of the site will load quickly.

 - Start Render: Rendering happens when a computer turns code into the visual display you see on your screen.
 Start render is when the first visual part of a website appears.
 This is useful for users because it let’s them know that the website is doing something.